moxley/inventory-microservice/readme.md

 }
 ```

-3. Use inventory for a given product, at a given product size:
+3. Adjust inventory for a given product, at a given product size:

 ```
 PUT /:product_sku